HHaiduk/thunder/index.md

 program at West Texas A&M University.
 However, this license does not allow any modifications (derivatives) of the work and does not allow for commercial use in any way.

+Credit:  [Excelsior JET](https://www.excelsiorjet.com) without which the native code executables would not have been possible.